Miskatonic-Investigative-Society/CoC7-FoundryVTT/.github/ABANDONED.md

-"CoC7.EmptyStatusList": "Add a phobia/mania by dropping it here.", "CoC7.EraGasLightPulp": "Cthulhu by Gaslight - Pulp", "CoC7.EraReignOfTerror": "Reign Of Terror", "CoC7.ErrorActorHasNoWeaponNamed": "Actor {actorName} has no weapon named {weaponName}", "CoC7.ErrorActorHasTooManyWeaponsNamed": "`Actor {actorName} has more than one weapon named {weaponName}.
-The first found will be used`", "CoC7.ErrorCombinedRollsRequireSingleActor": "You can not have more than one actor in a combined roll", "CoC7.ErrorEvaluatingDamage": "Error evaluating damage", "CoC7.ErrorExperiencePackageArchetype": "You can not use Experience Packages if Archetypes are enabled", "CoC7.ErrorExperiencePackageNotGM": "Your keeper must apply Experience Packages", "CoC7.ErrorExperiencePackageNotInvestigator": "You can only use Experience Package on Investigators", "CoC7.ErrorManeuverNotPossible": "Your opponent is too strong for you to perform a maneuver", "CoC7.ErrorNoActorPermission": "You are not the Owner of this Actor", "CoC7.ErrorNoDodgeSkill": "Actor doesn't have a dodge skill", "CoC7.ErrorNoTokensSelected": "No tokens selected", "CoC7.ErrorNotEnoughLuck": "{actor} didn't have enough luck to pass the check", "CoC7.ErrorNotFound": ""{missing}" not found!", "CoC7.ErrorNotFoundForActor": "{missing} not found for actor {actor}!", "CoC7.ErrorOpposedRollsLimitedToTwoActors": "An opposed card requires two actors", "CoC7.ErrorOpposedRollsMissingAttackerDefender": "An opposed card needs an attacker and defender", "CoC7.ErrorRollAlreadyCompleted": "This roll has already been completed", "CoC7.ErrorUnableToParseArmorFormula": "Unable to process armor value: {value}.
-Ignoring armor.", "CoC7.ErrorUnableToParseFormula": "{value} is not a valid formula", "CoC7.ErrorUnableToParseSkillFormula": "Unable to parse formula: {value} for skill {name}", "CoC7.ErrorUnexpectedSkillsText": "Unexpected skills text, please raise a bug report with the text you are attempting to import", "CoC7.ErrorUnexpectedWeaponText": "Unexpected weapons text, please raise a bug report with the text you are attempting to import", "CoC7.ErrorUnknownDistanceUnit": "Unknown distance unit, using {distance}{unit} as {distance} yards",
+"CoC7.EmptyStatusList": "Add a phobia/mania by dropping it here.", "CoC7.EraGasLightPulp": "Cthulhu by Gaslight - Pulp", "CoC7.EraReignOfTerror": "Reign Of Terror", "CoC7.ErrorActorHasTooManyWeaponsNamed": "`Actor {actorName} has more than one weapon named {weaponName}.
+The first found will be used`", "CoC7.ErrorCombinedRollsRequireSingleActor": "You can not have more than one actor in a combined roll", "CoC7.ErrorExperiencePackageArchetype": "You can not use Experience Packages if Archetypes are enabled", "CoC7.ErrorExperiencePackageNotGM": "Your keeper must apply Experience Packages", "CoC7.ErrorExperiencePackageNotInvestigator": "You can only use Experience Package on Investigators", "CoC7.ErrorNoTokensSelected": "No tokens selected", "CoC7.ErrorNotFound": ""{missing}" not found!", "CoC7.ErrorNotFoundForActor": "{missing} not found for actor {actor}!", "CoC7.ErrorOpposedRollsLimitedToTwoActors": "An opposed card requires two actors", "CoC7.ErrorOpposedRollsMissingAttackerDefender": "An opposed card needs an attacker and defender", "CoC7.ErrorUnableToParseArmorFormula": "Unable to process armor value: {value}.
+Ignoring armor.", "CoC7.ErrorUnableToParseFormula": "{value} is not a valid formula", "CoC7.ErrorUnexpectedSkillsText": "Unexpected skills text, please raise a bug report with the text you are attempting to import", "CoC7.ErrorUnexpectedWeaponText": "Unexpected weapons text, please raise a bug report with the text you are attempting to import", "CoC7.ErrorUnknownDistanceUnit": "Unknown distance unit, using {distance}{unit} as {distance} yards",